alanphys/LinaQA/readme.txt

 9) To Do
 Run on PySide or PyQt, which ever is available.
 Integrate PDFs
+Implement integrity checking

 10) Known issues
-DICOM tag insert and delete does not work on nested tags.
+DICOM tag insert and delete does not work on sequences.